Regularly Scheduled Meetings

 You can access Flight-9’s website here

-Please keep his family in your thoughts and prayers.
+Kindly keep John and his family in your thoughts and prayers during this difficult time.

 Flight 9 Captain